golobby/router/README.md

 {"message": "Internal error."}
 ```

-It's a good practice to add a global middleware to catch all these errors, log and handler them the way you need.
+It's a good practice to add a global middleware to catch all these errors, log and handle them the way you need.
-The example below demonstrates how to add middleware for handling errors to the router.
+The example below demonstrates how to add middleware for handling errors.

 ```go
 package main